mythmakerseven/groupread/README.md

 - ~~automated scheduling of discussion threads~~ ⭐⭐

 - basic user profile pages, nothing fancy ⭐⭐

+- better looking group list, probably some flexbox with book covers ⭐⭐

 - list of groups the user is current in, preferably as a navbar dropdown ⭐⭐